 Tuition & Fees

-To be considered for the AE-A Certificate, the applicant must be admitted as a graduate degree seeking student or graduate non-degree student with the university.
-Applicants must have a bachelor's degree in Mechanical Engineering or related engineering discipline (computer science, mathematics, applied mathematics, physics or applied physics).
-Applicants who do not have an B.S. degree in engineering or in one of the approved STEM fields listed above are not eligible for admission to the graduate certificate program.
-Students without a B.S. degree in Mechanical Engineering, but with a degree in an approved field may be required to complete remedial coursework in Mechanical Engineering as a condition of admission.
+Applicants must have a bachelor’s degree in mechanical engineering or related engineering discipline (computer science, mathematics, applied mathematics, physics or applied physics).
+Students without a B.S. degree in mechanical engineering, but with a degree in an approved field may be required to complete remedial coursework in mechanical engineering as a condition of admission.
 The remedial course will include EML 3015C - Thermal Fluids I or an equivalent course (Fluid Mechanics).

 In general, the following criteria will be used for admissions:

 - Resume or a CV